Coronavirus (COVID-19): Prevention & Safety Information for Students

 During the Class

 Your instructor will review the procedures we take during all classes to minimize the risk of infection.
-When using manikins and other training devices, we will follow these practices:

 - All manikins are cleaned using an approved process after each class.
 The cleaning process follows CDC guidance, the manikin manufacturer’s directions, and the process recommended by the cleaning product manufacturers.